Exploration and Production

 Working in the South China Sea

-Chevron also has a 32.7 percent nonoperated working interest in offshore Blocks 16/08 and 16/19 in the Pearl River Mouth Basin of the South China Sea.
+Chevron also has a 32.7 percent nonoperated working interest in offshore Block 16/19 in the Pearl River Mouth Basin of the South China Sea.

 Strong Partnerships in Bohai Bay

-In Bohai Bay, the company holds a 16.2 percent interest in Block 11/19, which is operated by CNOOC.
-Replacement of a floating production, storage and offloading vessel is expected to be completed in the third quarter of 2013.
+In Bohai Bay, the company holds a 16.2 percent nonoperated working interest in Block 11/19.
+Replacement of a floating production, storage and offloading vessel was completed in July 2013.

-Also in Bohai Bay, Chevron has a 24.5 percent working interest in the QHD 32-6 oil field, which was the first CNOOC-operated development involving foreign participation.
-First production is expected in late 2013 from a project that includes four platforms and new facilities to further develop field resources.
-Maximum total daily production is expected to be 36,000 barrels of crude oil.
+Also in Bohai Bay, Chevron has a 24.5 percent working interest in the QHD 32-6 oil field, which was the first development operated by China National Offshore Oil Corporation that involved foreign participation.
+A new project to develop field resources includes 101 new wells tying back to four platforms.

 Marketing and Retail

 There are about 70 Caltex® service stations in China, including in the Hong Kong and Macau Special Administrative regions.
 We have expanded our network of retail outlets, mainly in Guangdong Province.
-The stations, operated by Caltex South China Investment Ltd., are equipped with retail convenience stores.
+These stations, operated by Chevron Hong Kong Limited and Caltex South China Investment Ltd., are equipped with retail convenience stores.

 Our Caltex lubricants business has sales, marketing, manufacturing and distribution operations throughout the country, including in Beijing, Shanghai, Guangzhou, Chengdu, Tianjin and Hong Kong.
 We also sell and distribute our products in central China through a joint venture in Shanghai.

-Caltex Havoline® and Delo® engine oils and coolants are among the best-selling lubricants and specialty products in their class and are widely used by automotive and original equipment manufacturers.
+Caltex Havoline® and Delo® engine oils and coolants are among the best-selling lubricants and specialty products in their class and have been widely used by consumer, commercial and industrial customers as well as original equipment manufacturers.

-CPChem also has a 40 percent interest in Shanghai Golden Phillips Petrochemical Company Ltd., a high-density polyethylene (HDPE) plant in Jinshanwei, near Shanghai.
-HDPE is used in food and beverage containers, plastic pipe, merchandise bags, and milk jugs, among other things.
+CPChem has a 40 percent interest in Shanghai Golden Phillips Petrochemical Company Ltd., a high-density polyethylene (HDPE) plant in Jinshanwei, near Shanghai.
+HDPE is used in a wide range of applications, including pipe, gasoline containers and tanks, and soap and detergent bottles.

-Through our subsidiary, Chevron Oronite (Beijing) International Trading Co., Ltd., Chevron Oronite maintains an office in Beijing to handle the sale of lubricants and fuel additives to national and international oil companies as well as to local lubricants blenders.
-The company provides products for marine, automotive, industrial and specialty uses.
+Our subsidiary Chevron Oronite (Beijing) International Trading Co., Ltd. maintains an office in Beijing to coordinate the sale of lubricants and fuel additives to national and international oil companies as well as to local lubricants blenders.
+The company manages products for marine, automotive, industrial and specialty uses.